 Buses are also known to be pretty dangerous in Colombia, especially at night.
 No one I knew had any problems but erring on the side of caution is never a bad thing.
 I ended up flying from Cartagena to Bogota to Medellin to Bogota and never taking another bus in all of Colombia.

-In terms of other transportation, taxis are really cheap in Colombia.
+For other transportation, taxis are really cheap in Colombia.
 They might charge tourists a higher rate, but even if they do, the rate is still much cheaper than you would expect to pay in your home country.

 I love exploring cities by bike, but there was no way I was going to try to cycle my way through the crowded streets of any Colombian city.
 As soon as you step onto those Colombian roads, it becomes a game of survival.
 Good luck.